On the strong approximation and functional limit laws for the increments of the non-overlapping k-spacings processes: Introduction

-as $n$ tends to infinity.
-Then the normalized spacings have the exponential one distribution function.
-5pt Throughout the sequel, $m\geq 1$ will denote a fixed integer.
-In applications it is more convenient to use the normalized non-overlapping $m$-spacings $\{mND_{i,n}^{(m)}: 1\leq i \leq N\}$.
-For a fixed $m\geq 1$, as $n\rightarrow \infty$, the distribution function of $mND_{i,n}^{(m)}$ (which is independent of the index $i$ with $1\leq i \leq N-1$) converges to the distribution function $F^{(m)}$, of a standard gamma random variable with expectation $m$, given by
+where $ N=\lfloor n/k \rfloor$, with $\lfloor u \rfloor \leq u < \lfloor u \rfloor +1$ denoting the integer part of $u$.
+When $k=1$, i.e., $N=n$, the $k$-spacings reduce to the usual $1$-spacings (or simple spacings) defined by Simple spacings have received a great deal of attention in the literature.
+We refer to \cite{Deheuvels1986}, \cite{pyk1965,Pyke1972}, \cite{Shorack1972}, \cite{raosethurman1975}, \cite{Beirlant84} and \cite{DeheuvelsMason1991} for details.
+Throughout the sequel, $k\geq 1$ will denote a fixed integer.
+In applications it is more convenient to use the normalized non-overlapping $k$-spacings $\{{k}D_{i,n}^{k}: 1\leq i \leq N\}$.
+For a fixed $k\geq 1$, as $n\rightarrow \infty$, the distribution function of ${k}D_{i,n}^{k}$ (which is independent of the index $i$ with $1\leq i \leq N-1$) converges to the distribution function $F_{k}(\cdot)$, of a standard gamma random variable with expectation {$k$}, given by